esterpantaleo/NGS_utils/README.md

    "some https address"/testNGS/multiseq/hub.txt
    note: center your genome browser around chr5:131989505-132120576 and make track visible

-This is a screenshot of output from multiseq in the Genome Browser:
+This is a screenshot of the track hub from the Genome Browser:
 ![Image](plots/multiseq.png?raw=true)